paxF3E/AoC3/gist.md

 - Inshort, trick the webapp logic

-## Day 7 Special :: Powershell Transcriptions Log
+## Day 8 Special :: Powershell Transcriptions Log
 - captures the input and output of powershell commands
 - Windows Registry
   - large database of OS settings and config.
   - organized by hives
     - logical group of keys, subkeys, and values in the registry that has a set of supporting files loaded into memory when the operating system is started or a user logs in

+## Day 9 Networking :: Packet Analysis